Joan-Adhiambo/yolo/explanation.md

 - Easy scaling via replicas.
 - Rolling updates without downtime.
 - Automatic self-healing of pods if any crashes occur.
+- For backend-service I used clusterIp type so that frontend service could use the virtual IP (cluster IP) to access backend pods
+- Frontend-service  I used LoadBalancer whcich forwards traffic and distrubtes traffic accross the pods.

 ### Labels and Annotations:
 - All pods include labels (app) to track frontend, backend, and database pods